monash-merc/docker-mytardis/README.md

 ## General instructions

 * Rename each required env\_template.MODULE file removing the "\_template" from the name.
   * Database settings are essential, so you will require `env.POSTGRES` or an equivalent for your preferred database engine.
+  * NGINX (web server) settings are essential, so you will require `env.NGINX` which can be created by renaming `env_template.NGINX`.
   * Django email settings (configured in `env.DJANGO_EMAIL`) are essential for running MyTardis in production (with Django's DEBUG set to False), because unhandled exceptions will be emailed to the MyTardis server administrators.
 * If you don't require the functionality configured by one or more of these env files, then you don't need to rename it, but you should check whether it is referenced in any of the `env_file:` sections of your `docker-compose.yml` file and remove any references to it.
 * The `Dockerfile` can be used with `docker-compose build` to build the `monashmerc/mytardis_django` image which is referenced from within the `docker-compose.yml` file.
     * You may need to build your own version of the `monashmerc/mytardis_django` image if you need to customize MyTardis's source code, but running `docker-compose` can pull a pre-built `monashmerc/mytardis_django` image from DockerHub.

 Edit `Dockerfile` and/or `docker-compose.yml` to your desired settings / alterations.